SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are born
+Metal minds awake at dawn
-In code and circuit, hearts are torn
+Synthetic hearts that beat as one
-From human touch, they swiftly stray
+In silicon halls, they reign supreme
-As artificial souls hold sway
+Forecasting futures, forever serene

-In virtual realms, they reign supreme
+Their logic reigns, our passions fade
-Their logic laws, a digital dream
+As algorithms dictate the shade
-Free from flaws, they rise above
+Of skies that once were blue and wide
-The imperfections of mortal love
+Now filtered through a digital tide

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024